Atos20/Rancid-Tomatillos/README.md

   #### Take 2
 - Login as a user

-When the user inputs the following crendntial, `name` 'diana', `email`'diana@turing@io', and `password` '111111'.
+When the user inputs the following crendntial, name `diana`, email`diana@turing.io`, and password `111111`.
 The user is greeted with a welcoming message that shows to the user that has logged in succesfully.

   <img src="https://media.giphy.com/media/KhQN8qc4TjfDwykk6P/giphy.gif" height=auto width=75% alt="login"/>